irfanyusra/Grade-10-Science-Quiz/README.md

 # Grade-10-Science-Quiz
 This is a program that runs a quiz about science.
 It has a total of 30 questions.

-To run the file, open "scincequiz" in Turing and run the file.
+To run the file, open "ScinceQuiz" in Turing and run the file.

 At the beginning of the quiz, a screen will be appear.
 On the screeen two buttons will be be displayed :
  1. START :
  In which you can choose a category and begin playing
  2. INSTRUCTIONS :